 So now we have federal agencies renting hotel rooms to handle the surge of Mexican illegal immigrants who are now not bothering to try to sneak in.

-They're not trying to get in under cover of darkness.
+They're not hiring coyotes or any of the northern, they're not trying to get in under cover of darkness.

 I have been wondering why on the southern border this is never used.

-Years ago, decades ago, at least a couple.
+60 Minutes did a big expose on this years ago, decades ago, at least a couple.

 And I always wondered why this was not tried.

-One of the things preventing it I get from being used was the Mexican government was not looked at as hostile.
+One of the things preventing it, I get from being used was the Mexican government was not looked at as hostile.

 But the drug cartels are.

-And that's what these new arrivals are doing.
+And that's what these new arrivals are doing is they are claiming they have a credible fear of drug cartels.

 Now, look, we're already taking in thousands upon thousands of Mexicans and Hispanics.